danwlew/NPZ_COM/README.md

   - NPZ's hierarchical addressing and client-to-client datagram transmission optimize routing.
   - **Modified network protocols improve routing performance and security**.

+- **Scalable Group Chats**:
+  - **Group chats are implemented by sending multiple encrypted datagrams**, one for each recipient.
+  - **Merging on the client side** ensures messages are organized correctly without burdening the network.

 ---

 ## **Getting Started**